Blockheads-Messagebot/Messages-Extension/README.md

 | `disableWhitespaceTrimming` | If the trigger should be trimmed before testing. | `false` |
 | `regexTriggers` | If triggers should be parsed as regex. | `false` |
 | `announcementDelay` | The delay between sending announcements. | `10` |

+Note: This package must be included in a module bundler to work correctly in the browser.